melezhik/outthentic-dsl/README.md

 that you may inline some programming languages code into Outthentic DSL.
 See [generators](#generators) section on how dynamically create new check expressions using common programming languages.

-You may use other languages in code expressions, not only Perl6.
+You may use other languages in code expressions, not only Perl.

-Use `here` document style ( see [multiline expressions](#Multiline expressions) section ) and proper shebang to insert code written in otther languages.
+Use `here` document style ( see [multiline expressions](#Multiline expressions) section ) and proper shebang to insert code written in other languages.
 Here are some examples:

 ## perl5